immerse-eu/data_release_builder/README.md

 ## Features
 - This script exports in csv format,  a requested set of questionnaires from a data release request.
 - Filters participant IDs which dropped out at Baseline.
+- Exports a summary of unique participant identifiers along with its unit, condition, randomise value as an updated version from existing REDCap list as CSV file.
 - Creates a copy of exported CSV file without headers.